Divergence conforming finite element methods for flow-transport coupling with osmotic effects: Model problem

 Note that if prescribed boundary conditions for both $\bu$ and $\theta$ are considered in $\Gm$ (that is, without a coupling effect), then we fall into a typical formulation of Boussinesq equations.
 On the other hand, note that the nonlinearity inherited by the boundary condition \eqref{model-eq7} is present in the trilinear form $\widetilde{c}$ trough a contribution in $\Go$.

 Next we stress that the bilinear and trilinear forms considered in the above weak formulation are uniformly bounded.
-It suffices to apply Hölder's inequality, Sobolev embeddings and trace inequalities (see, for instance, \cite[Section 1.1]{temam2001navier} or \cite[Section 9.2]{brezis2011functional}): \begin{linenomath} \end{linenomath} In particular, for \eqref{eq:continuity-widetilde_c} we have used that \begin{linenomath} \end{linenomath} We also note that thanks to the vector and scalar forms of Poincar\'e inequality, we have the ellipticity for the bilinear forms $a(\cdot,\cdot)$ and $c(\cdot,\cdot)$: \begin{linenomath} \end{linenomath} respectively.
+It suffices to apply Hölder's inequality, Sobolev embeddings and trace inequalities (see, for instance, \cite[Section 1.1]{temam2001navier}): \begin{linenomath} \end{linenomath} In particular, for \eqref{eq:continuity-widetilde_c} we have used that